 MAAE is non-partisan and does not endorse political candidates.

-MAAE Advocacy Initiatives
+MAAE Signature Arts Advocacy Initiatives

 National Level Arts Advocacy Initiatives

-interactive dashboards for exploring FY2026 revenue data.
+Interactive dashboards for exploring FY2026 revenue data.

 MAAE's Tips for Talking to Legislators